sahiltaksal/java/README.md

 # Java Practice Programs ☕

-This repository contains basic to advanced Java programs for practice and learning.
+This repository contains basic to advanced Java programs for practice and learning new things.

 ---